Types of Company Formation in India

 Producer Companies

-Producer companies are those companies legally recognized by the farmers for producing, harvesting, procuring, grading, pooling, handling, marketing, selling, importing, export & other services which aim to improve the standard of living.
+Producer companies are those companies legally recognized by the farmers for producing, harvesting, procuring, grading, pooling, handling, marketing, selling, importing, export & other services that aim to improve the standard of living.

 Conclusion